drollbeack18100/HaZeDScript/README.md

 <img src="https://i.imgur.com/v1rmfDW.png?1"/>

+## How can HaZeD Script benefit you?

-HazeD Script cotains multiple tools trusted and used before by hackers.I will be updating this script as possible as i can.
+HaZeD Script cotains multiple tools trusted and used before by hackers.I will be updating this script as possible as i can.

 Any questions ---------->Drollbeack18100@gmail.com.

 Actaully i made this program for beginners those who found that "hacking" is a hard thing.

-## How can you install HaZeD.
+## Installation:

 ```